xcodian/dynamic-wireguard/README.md

 Make WireGuard connections with servers without any pre-configuration.
 You can use this as a general-purpose VPN connection system, using something like a username & password to connect.
 No static addressing required!

+## ⚠️ WIP - CURRENTLY UNFINISHED ⚠️
+- Right now dynamic-wireguard is missing implementation of key features, and is half-finished.
+It's in an unusable state, don't use it.
+I'm serious, [the authentication is hard coded right now](src/bin/client/../server/verifyauth.rs) (look at line 36).
+This repository is public so others may track progess towards its completion.
+This is being worked on by me, albeit slowly due to other factors in my life.

 ## Motive
 WireGuard is inflexible.
 - It uses static IP addresses everywhere